michaelbromley/angularUtils/src/directives/uiBreadcrumbs/README.md

 This is a directive that auto-generates breadcrumbs based on angular-ui-router routes.

+**No longer maintained** (July 2016) I am no longer using this  in any of my projects.
+As such, I have no time to maintain it.
+Pull requests for fixes and features are welcome.
+If someone would like to maintain a fork, let me know and I will link to it here.

 ## Demo

 You can see a working demo demonstrating most of the features here: [http://plnkr.co/edit/bBgdxgB91Z6323HLWCzF?p=preview](http://plnkr.co/edit/bBgdxgB91Z6323HLWCzF?p=preview)